odoogap/vuestorefront-docker/README.md

 ## Introduction

 The main purpose of this repo is to allow users to be able to test the Vuestorefront - Odoo Integration.
+Not for production use.
 Main repo's are at:

 * https://github.com/vuestorefront-community/odoo for the storefront modules and